casey/just/README.md

 ### Remote Justfiles

 You can import `justfiles` directly from Git repositories using `import` statements with Git URLs.
-Just automatically clones the repository to a temporary directory and imports the specified file.
+Just automatically clones the repository to a stable cache directory and imports the specified file.

 #### Git Repository Imports